MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-create-number-series.md

 5. Close the page.

 Now when you set up something that requires a number, you can use the relationships you created to select among the related number series.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesnumber-series-trail-codes-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/number-series-trail-codes-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md)